- Online information

 - feeling shy, or worrying about being judged – even though more and more of us are getting help with our mental health, there can still be a stigma about it.
 Getting help online can feel more discreet and confidential.

 You can also use some types of online support – such as message boards or self-help programs – if you’re on a waiting list for talking therapy.

 There are also reasons why online support might not be right for you.
 For example:

 - unreliable technology – if your wifi isn’t reliable or your laptop frequently crashes, your online chats or therapy sessions may be interrupted

 - no confidential space at home – worrying about being overheard or interrupted may prevent you from speaking openly to a counsellor

 - not always suitable – online support isn’t right for everyone.
 For example, some people find online communities lonely as they don’t get the same kind of connection they do offline; online counselling isn’t always suitable for more complex mental health conditions.

-Remember there are lots of ways to get support offline, whether that’s talking to a friend, speaking to your GP, exercising or finding a peer support group, for example.
-Our free guide How to look after your mental health has more suggestions.
+Remember there are many ways to get support offline, whether talking to a friend, speaking to your GP, exercising or finding a peer support group for example.
+Our free guide, How to look after your mental health, has more suggestions.